rbritik/Personal-Projects/README.md

-# Smiling Selfie
+# Projects
- taking selfie when you are smiling using Opencv
+ 1. taking selfie when you are smiling using Opencv